 Content is king.
 Make sure your content is fresh, and schedule speakers far in advance.
 Sprinkle the best speakers throughout the day to increase the chances of attendees staying longer.
 And, it is very important to leave breaks between sessions to encourage attendees to visit the exhibit hall.

-- Provide an easy way for attendees to place your event on their Outlook calendars, and send two reminder e-mails— the first should be one week before the event, and the second should arrive one day before the event.
+Provide an easy way for attendees to get the virtual event on their calendars.
+An option following registration to add the event Outlook calendars, is a nice added touch, which makes it easier for attendees to not forget the date.
+Also, another best practice is to send two reminder emails — the first should be one week before the event, and the second should arrive one day before the event.

-- Keep sessions short, around 15-30 minutes, to give attendees time to browse around, answer e-mail or most importantly, go to the virtual exhibit hall.
+Keep sessions short.
+An optimal session length is around 15 to 30 minutes, to give attendees time to browse around, answer e-mail or most importantly, go to the virtual exhibit hall.
 Push attendees directly to the session sponsor's (or speaker's) booth after a session concludes.

 Engage with attendees in a creative way.
 Hold surveys, polls, group chats and networking sessions to allow the exchange of ideas among attendees to better assess their interest in specific products, ideas or themes.
 Create a contest or treasure hunt to encourage attendees to tweet or blog about the event.